brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 ### An aside: The kotatsu (#kotatsu)

+> A kotatsu (炬燵) is a low, wooden table frame covered by
+> a futon, or heavy blanket, upon which a table top sits.
+> Underneath is a heat source, formerly a charcoal brazier
+> but now electric, often built into the table itself.[1]
+> Kotatsu are used almost exclusively in Japan, although
+> similar devices are used elsewhere: for example the
+> Spanish brasero or Iranian korsi.

 ## Yunomine Onsen (#yunomine)

 Greeted by Keiko's name on the side of the inn.